This is a delicious, quick and easy Southern Banana Pudding Recipe. It is perfect for cookouts, potlucks, and family gatherings.

 My kids do not like the old fashion banana pudding with the meringue.
 Weird right?
 What’s wrong with them?
-My children do however love this Easy Southern Banana Pudding recipe.
+My children do however love this Easy Banana Pudding recipe.
 It is one of my son’s favorite dessert.
-This is another fix it fast, feeds many, everybody is happy kind of recipe.
+This is another fix it fast, feeds many, everybody is happy kind of easy dessert.
 I often make it for cookouts, tail gates, potlucks, family gatherings, and the “just becauses.”
 It is great because it is so easy to make with little thought or precision.
 You can whip it up the night before your next get-together and it is ready for you the next day.
 Or you can make it the day of.
 You will need it to refrigerate at least 3 hours for best results.

 *This post affiliate or referral links.
 If you make a purchase through one of these links I will be compensated at no extra charge to you.
 I only share products I use or believe in.